SantiagoMS03/UCFRoomReservation/room-reservation-app/README.md

 The application comes with mock data for development purposes in `mockData.ts`:

-- `mockRooms`: Array of 5 sample conference rooms with different capacities and amenities
+- `mockRooms`: Array of 5 sample conference rooms with different capacities and roomType
 - `mockUser`: Sample user with ID, name, and email
 - `mockReservations`: Sample reservations for the mock user
 - `generateTimeSlots()`: Helper function that creates time slots from 8:00 to 18:00 (8am-6pm)